mattzipan/daily-dev-tips/src/pages/posts/javascript-proxy-the-fetch-api.md

 })();
 ```

-Let's see what's going on here.
+Let's see what's going on here:
-We create a proxy handler that accesses the apply trap.
+- We create a **proxy handler** that accesses the apply trap.
-Then instead of performing the request, we log the arguments.
+- Then instead of performing the API request, we log the arguments.

-We then proxy the fetch function and apply our handlers.
+- We then **proxy the fetch function** and apply our handlers.
-And then, we can use it as the standard Fetch API!
+- Finally, we can use the code as proxied standard Fetch API!

-The cool part about this is that all the Fetch arguments stay the same, so there is no need to change any existing implementation formats.
+The cool part about this, is that all the Fetch arguments stay the same, so there is no need to change any existing implementation formats.

-Now let's move this into our function that will become able to switch between regular fetch and our proxied fetch!
+Now, let's move this into our function so we can switch between regular **fetch API** and **proxied fetch**!

+### JavaScript Fetch API Proxy

-We first have to introduce a constructor in our class that will define which method of fetching we should use.
+We first have to introduce a **constructor** in our class that will define which method of fetching we should use.

 ```js
 constructor(fetchMethod = (...args) => fetch(...args)) {